Matcha Cherry Cake Kit

 CAN I MAKE CUPCAKES?

-You can make about 8 minicakes (large single serve cupcakes) or 30 babycakes (small 1-2 bite cupcakes) with this kit (just remember to reduce the bake time to 20-25 minutes).
-Here’s how…
+You can make about 9-12 cupcakes or 30 babycakes (small 1-2 bite cupcakes) with this kit.

-Line a mini or babycake tray with enough cupcake papers for either size (babycakes are around 3.5cm diameter on their base, minicakes are around 6cm in diameter).
+2. Line a cupcake or babycake tray with enough cupcake papers for either size.

-Evenly dot one cherry into each babycake or a few cherries into each minicake making sure you press them right into the batter.
-Do not defrost the cherries if using frozen ones!
+4. Evenly dot one cherry into each babycake or a few cherries into each cupcake making sure you press them right into the batter.

-Allow your cupcakes to cool for 10 minutes in their tray, then take each out to cool on a cooling rack.
+6. Allow the little cakes to cool for 10 minutes in their tray, then take each out to cool on a cooling rack.

-Prepare your icing as per the instructions on the recipe card.
+7. Prepare the icing as per the instructions on the recipe card.

-Using dry hands, sprinkle your Cherry Decorations over your babycakes.
-Add fresh flowers for an extra Caker touch if desired.
+9. Using dry hands, sprinkle the Cherry Decorations over the little cakes.
+Add fresh flowers if desired.

 HOW DO I MAKE A TIERED CAKE?